 Chapter 2 Recap

-In this chapter we talked about the basic building blocks of a query and how to put one together.
+In this chapter, we talked about the basic building blocks of a query and how to put one together.
 We discussed the SELECT, FROM, and WHERE clauses and how we can use each of them to return the information we want.

 Multiple qualifications in the WHERE clause can be chained together using the AND and OR keywords to control data.
-In addition to AND and OR, the relational operators: =, !=, >, >=, <, <=, NOT, BETWEEN, IN can be used to further control the data.
+In addition to AND and OR, the relational operators: =, !=, >, >=, <, <=, NOT, BETWEEN, and IN can be used to further control the data.